LibraryCarpentry/lc-git/_episodes/01-what-is-git.md

 teaching: 10
 exercises: 0
 questions:
-- "What is git?"
+- "What is Git?"
-- "What is github?"
+- "What is Github?"
 objectives:
-- "TODO: add objectives"
+- "to understand what Git and Github are?"
 keypoints:
-- "TODO: add key points"
+- "Git and Github are not the same"
 ---
 ### What is Git?